stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 {{%expand "Click here for CloudFormation Console deployment step"%}}
   1. Download the template [here.](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Code/templates/automation_role.yml "Resources template")
-  2. Please follow this [guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) for information on how to deploy the cloudformation template.
+  2. Follow this [guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) for information on how to deploy the cloudformation template.
   3. Use `waopslab-automation-role` as the **Stack Name**, as this is referenced by other stacks later in the lab.

 {{%/expand%}}